petecooper/textpattern-default-theme-no-remote/README.md

+*Please note: this repo is deprecated.
+Textpattern default theme no longer uses Google Fonts.*

 ## Overview

-This is a slightly modified version of the [Textpattern CMS default theme](https://github.com/textpattern/textpattern-default-theme).
+This is a slightly modified version of the [Textpattern CMS default theme](https://github.com/textpattern/textpattern-default-theme) for Textpattern 4.7.
 It aims to be visually identical to the original but replace all remote assets with locally-available versions.

 ### Requirements

-* Textpattern 4.7.0 or newer
+* Textpattern 4.7
 * Textpattern Publisher privileges
 * web server upload privileges (to the `themes` directory)